…..and How to Reverse Age-Related Muscle Loss.

 So you could say……..Size Does Matter.

-This loss of muscle mass is all because of Sarcopenia…….which no one seems to be talking about in the mass media.
+This muscle loss with age is all because of Sarcopenia…….which no one seems to be talking about in the mass media.
 And most people I talk to about their loss of muscle mass, have never heard of it.

 And then the question always arises, what is sarcopenia?

 In short, it is the age related loss of muscle mass or, muscle strength and power.

 The symptoms of sarcopenia affect everyone from the age of around 30 onward so Getting a Start on Growing Stronger earlier on in your life is far more preferable than leaving it until retirement age.

 I feel it is such an important part of aging I have devoted a whole article for you about “Understanding the Symptoms of Sarcopenia; the Causes and Prevention”.
-It tells you all about Sarcopenia Symptoms – and why exercise is so vital as we age.
+It tells you all about why exercise is so vital as we age.